 Classes are offered in the English language.
 For students interested in the Czech language, your site staff as well as academic management onsite can recommend local language learning resources.
 While UNYP campus is conveniently located in the area with many expats and English can be used almost everywhere, it is also a great location for different Czech courses as your extracurricular activities during the semester.
-One of such schools, Glossa, offers a discount of 10 per cent for UNYP students, who are foreigners wanting to enroll in Czech language learning.
-More information can be found on UNYP's website here.
+If you are interested, UNYP staff can recommend several options for local Czech language courses.